What Happens When You Stop to Be Still and Do Nothing in the Present Moment?

 It doesn’t maintain its full weight of force.
 An emotion only lasts up to 90 seconds.
 After that, you have to keep feeding it with your own thoughts to keep it alive.

-Start with small moments of being present.
-Start with 5 minutes of mindful meditation every morning.
+So start with small moments of being present.
+Schedule 5 minutes of mindful meditation every morning.
 When you increase this amount of time that’s when it can become challenging and rewarding.

 With meditation it takes courage to face your feelings.
 Particularly if they’re uncomfortable.